-The development of a BFRMP is a legal requirement under Section 52 of the Rural Fires Act 1997 (NSW) (the Act).
-The BFRMP, including the accompanying appendices and spatial data, is prepared by the BFMC for the Hunter Valley BFMC area and is approved by the Bush Fire Coordinating Committee (BFCC).
+The development of a BFRMP is a legal requirement under section 52 of the Rural Fires Act 1997 (NSW) (the Act).
+The BFRMP, including the accompanying appendices and spatial data, is prepared by <NAME> BFMC and is approved by the Bush Fire Coordinating Committee (BFCC).

-A BFRMP is a strategic document that identifies community assets and values that may be at risk from bush fire and identifies coordinated multi-agency objectives and associated treatment strategies to reduce the risk.
+A BFRMP is a strategic document that identifies community assets and values that may be at risk from bush fire and identifies coordinated multi-agency objectives and associated treatment strategies to reduce the risk over a five year period.
 Treatment strategies may include such actions as hazard reduction burning, mechanical clearing, targeted community engagement programs and ignition prevention activities.
 The treatment strategies are implemented by the member agencies / organisation of the BFMC and are monitored and reported on an ongoing basis.

-This document (including its appendices) and the accompanying maps form the BFRMP for the Hunter Valley BFMC area.
+This document (including its appendices) and the accompanying maps form the BFRMP for the <NAME> BFMC area.
 It covers both public and private land and is to be reviewed and monitored annually.